Some silicone masks are now so realistic they can easily be mistaken for real faces, new research suggests.

 “These masks currently cost around £1000 each and we expect them to become more widely used as advances in manufacturing make them more affordable.”

 The research is published in the open access journal Cognitive Research: Principles and Implications.
-It was supported by the Economic and Social Research Council (ESRC) and Japan Society for the Promotion of Science (JSPS).

 Reference: “More human than human: a Turing test for photographed faces” by Jet Gabrielle Sanders, Yoshiyuki Ueda, Sakiko Yoshikawa and Rob Jenkins, 21 November 2019, Cognitive Research: Principles and Implications.